Updated: Jun 30, 2020

 Position your recording microphone, filter etc on its stand, as you always do.

 Mount the other mic stand so that it's at its maximum height and the boom arm is set up to make a T shape.
-Place it behind the microphone.
+Place it behind the microphone/singer combo.
 Not in front.
 Behind.
+Basically the duvet is right behind you.
 About 50 cm/20 inches will do - so you (or the singer) can fit in.
 Place it so that there's some space between the duvet and the wall.
 Again, about 50 cm/20 inches will do.
 And ah, don't record vocals in a tiled room. :)

 Monitor with headphones, and move the setup in the room while monitoring, until you like the sound you're getting in your headphones.
 It's a good time as any to learn that the microphone position is as important than the microphone itself, if not more.
 Pretty much all modern mics are proficient at what they do these days - decent at least.
 Even that cheapo condenser mic you got because you couldn't afford anything else (yes, I'm looking at you, Behringer).
 Even that 58 dynamic knockoff that you got because you can't afford even the Behringer.
 Yeah they will be noisy and hyped and the frequency response will be all over the place but you can still use them for recording.
 Sadly, the same can't be said of many of the people using them - but then that's why this blog exists. :)